MicrosoftDocs/azure-devops-docs/docs/work/reference/error/tf30172-you-do-not-have-permission-to-create-team-project.md

 ---
-title: TF30172-You do not have permission to create a new team project. | Team Services & TFS
+title: TF30172-You do not have permission to create a new team project. | VSTS & TFS
 description: Display the error when you run the New Team Project Wizard. ms.prod: visual-studio-tfs-dev14 ms.technology: vs-devops-wit